saleor/saleor-platform/README.md

 This project contains several projects that are connected.
 The `main` branch is always stable, but if modules were updated individually, it's possible they will not work correctly.

 In case of problems, fetching new saleor-platform is recommended.
-If local repository must be kept, consider updating to commit hashes that are pointer from `main` branch of saleor-platform
+If local repository must be kept, consider updating to commit hashes that are pointed from `main` branch of saleor-platform.

+To fetch fresh repository, follow [section below](#how-to-clone-the-repository)

 ## Requirements
 1. [Docker](https://docs.docker.com/install/)